This BLOG On How Do Underwriters Approve Mortgage Loans For Borrowers Was UPDATED And PUBLISHED On January 12th, 2020

 How Do Mortgage Underwriters Approve Mortgage: Overlays

-The Gustan Cho Team at Loan Cabin Inc. is one of a few national mortgage companies in the nation that has no lender overlays
+Gustan Cho Associates Mortgage Group is one of a few national mortgage companies in the nation that has no lender overlays

 We just go off DU/LP FINDINGS.
 Overlays are guidelines that are in additional guidelines above and beyond the minimum set by FHA, VA, USDA, FANNIE MAE, and FREDDIE MAC.

 - Underwriters need to make sure that borrowers meet minimum lending requirements on the particular loan programs

 - FHA Minimum credit score requirements are 580 FICO